autogoal/survey/docs/index.md

 ## AutoML in a nutshell

 At its core, AutoML is about providing tools to automate the process of designing, training, validating, and deploying a machine learning pipeline for a given problem.
-ML pipelines come in varied flavour, but they are often composed of a set of atomic steps~(e.g., a feature selection algorithm, or a specific machine learning model), each of which can be configured by one or more *hyperparameters*~(e.g., the number and type of layers and neurons per layer in a neural network, or the regularization factor in logistic regression).
+ML pipelines come in varied flavour, but they are often composed of a set of atomic *operators* (e.g., a feature selection algorithm, or a specific machine learning model), each of which can be configured by one or more *hyperparameters* (e.g., the number and type of layers and neurons per layer in a neural network, or the regularization factor in logistic regression).
-Each step performs some task, often associated with an input data source, and producing an output that is fed to subsequent steps.
+Each operator performs some task, often associated with an input data source, and producing an output that is fed to subsequent operators.
 The objective is to find a pipeline that is optimal, or close to optimal, in solving a given machine learning problem, among a set of posible pipelines.

-Thus, we can see an AutoML system, on a broad perspective, as a computational solution that receives a machine learning problem definition of some kind~(e.g., classification, regression, clustering) and associated training data, and it outputs a suitable machine learning pipeline, composed of one or more atomic steps, that is close to optimal in solve that problem according to some predefined performance metric(s).
+Thus, we can see an AutoML system, on a broad perspective, as a computational solution that receives a machine learning problem definition of some kind~(e.g., classification, regression, clustering) and associated training data, and it outputs a suitable machine learning pipeline, composed of one or more atomic operators, that is close to optimal in solve that problem according to some predefined performance metric(s).

 The core of any AutoML system is a *machine learning pipeline optimization engine*.
 Three key components can be identified in any such engine: a search space, a search strategy, and a performance estimation function.